0x4447/0x4447-cli-node-broccoli/README.md

 # ginnx

-🎗 Generate Nginx configuration files from NodeJS projects
+🎗 Generate Nginx configuration files based on the user input

 # The End